 - Do not give your infant cough and cold products.

-- Only give your baby medication indicated for their age.
+- Only give your baby medication indicated for your baby's age.

 If you don't have the right medication on hand, you may be tempted to give your child a smaller dose of adult medication.
 Experts caution against this practice because it is easy to make a mistake and get the dosage wrong.